ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 	ID -..-> Subtypes[(subtype)]
 	end
 ```
 Figure 5.
-Breakdown of crypto-portfolio forming the layer 3 of the sync protocol
+Breakdown of portfolio forming the layer 3 of the sync protocol

 - **CDDL for synchronizing several accounts with detailed information** `detailed-account`